wp-plugins/ajax-load-more/README.txt

 == Description ==

-Ajax Load More is a robust and intuitive solution for infinite scrolling WordPress posts and pages with Ajax.
+Ajax Load More is a robust and intuitive solution for infinite scrolling posts, custom post types and pages with Ajax powered queries.

 Build complex WordPress queries using the Ajax Load More custom shortcode builder then add the shortcode to your pages via the content editor or directly into your template files.

-Ajax Load More's template management system allows users to take full control of their content and create unique layouts for different content types throughout their themes.

 **[Get More Information](http://connekthq.com/plugins/ajax-load-more/)**

 = Features =
 * **Shortcode Builder** - Easily create your own Ajax Load More shortcode by adjusting the various WordPress query parameters in our easy-to-use shortcode builder.(see Shortcode Parameters).
 * **Query Parameters** - Ajax Load More allows you to query WordPress by many different content types.
 Query by Post Type, Post Format, Date, Category, Tags, Custom Taxonomies, Search Term, Authors and more!!
-* **Customizable Repeater Templates** - Edit and extend the functionality of Ajax Load More by creating your own repeater template to match the look and feel of your website (see screenshots).
+* **Customizable Repeater Templates** - Edit and extend the functionality of Ajax Load More by creating your own repeater template to match the look and feel of your website (see screenshots) - [Add-on available](http://connekthq.com/plugins/ajax-load-more/add-ons/custom-repeaters/).
 * **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings (see screenshots).
 * **Multiple Instances** - You can include multiple instances of Ajax Load More on a single page, post or template.
 * **Multisite Compatibility** - As of Ajax Load More 2.7.2 you can now manage repeater templates across all sites in your network.